kevsilva/StrainFLAIR/README.md

 #### Module `genes_prediction` : prediction of protein-coding genes from each input sequence

 From the input reference sequences, protein-coding genes are predicted using **Prodigal**.
-To reduce mapping bias at the extremities, predicted genes can be extended on both ends if the reference sequence it originates from allows it.
+To reduce mapping bias at the extremities, predicted genes can be extended on both ends (75 bp by default) if the reference sequence it originates from allows it.

 Example: `genes_prediction -s file_of_fasta_files.txt -o my_output_directory_name -l 75`